JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/auth_jwt/index.md

 ![step10](./steps/step10.png)

-I will create a function called ```create_access_token``` where I will write the implementation to encode the data and generate the JWT token, this is something which I have directly taken from the FastAPI documentation.
+I will create a function called ```create_access_token``` where I will write the implementation to encode the data and generate the JWT token.
+This is something which I directly took from the FastAPI documentation.

 ![step11](./steps/step11.png)